Dreamteam2015-LBSLund/FinalGameProject/Documents/Code Of Conduct.md

 He can do whatever he wants, since Tom doesn't controll him.
 Especially in bullying matters.

 ##### 2.1 Ruben's spaghetti
-Ruben complaines so much about Tom's spaghetti that it overshadows his own spaghetti.
+Ruben complaines so much about Tom's spaghetti that it overshadows his own spaghetti, and that's a good thing.